 via No Bar Code | Mother Jones.

-6. B. Polyface farms: objection: Polyface chickens and pigs eat industrially grown feed!
+6. Objection to Polyface farms: but their chickens and pigs eat industrially grown feed!

 - A concerned peakoiler might point out that Joel’s pigs and chickens eat industrially grown feed.
 The chicken and pig manure fertilises his fields.
 No wonder he grows such amazing grass for his cattle!
 It has industrial inputs, disguised as his chickens and pigs.